shivamgaur99/restaurant-management/README.md

 ## Introduction

 The Restaurant Management System is a comprehensive solution for managing various aspects of restaurant operations.
 Developed using Java with Spring Boot framework, this application facilitates tasks such as menu management, order processing, customer management, and employee management.
-It utilizes Spring Data JPA for database interaction and employs an H2 in-memory database for storage.

 ## Features